awsdocs/amazon-lightsail-developer-guide/doc_source/amazon-lightsail-frequently-asked-questions-faq.md

 If you prefer to connect to your Linux/Unix\-based instance using your own client, Lightsail will do the SSH key storing and management work for you, and provide you with a secure key to use in your SSH client\.

 **How can I back up my instances?**
-If you want to back up your data, you can use the Lightsail console or API to take a [snapshot](understanding-instance-snapshots-in-amazon-lightsail.md) of your instance\.
+If you want to back up your data, you can use the Lightsail console or API to create a manual snapshot of your instance, or enable automatic snapshots to have Lightsail create daily snapshots for you\.
 If there is a failure or bad code deployment, you can later use your instance snapshot to create a brand new instance\.
-We recommend stopping your instance temporarily when taking a snapshot, to ensure your data is complete and not corrupted in any way\.
+For more information, see [Snapshots in Amazon Lightsail](understanding-instance-snapshots-in-amazon-lightsail.md)\.

 **Can I upgrade my plan?**
 Yes\.
-You can take a snapshot of your instance and use the Lightsail console or CLI to launch a new, larger size instance\.
-Learn how to do this using the [Lightsail console](lightsail-how-to-create-a-snapshot-of-your-instance.md) or the [AWS Command Line Interface](lightsail-how-to-create-larger-instance-from-snapshot-using-aws-cli.md)\.
+You can use a snapshot of your instance to create a new, larger size instance\.
+For more information, see [Snapshots in Amazon Lightsail](understanding-instance-snapshots-in-amazon-lightsail.md)\.

 **How can I connect Lightsail instances to other resources in my AWS account?**
 You can connect your Lightsail instances to Amazon VPC resources in your AWS account privately, by using VPC peering\.
 Just choose **Enable VPC peering** on your Lightsail account page, and Lightsail does the work for you\.
 Once VPC peering is enabled, you can address other AWS resources in your default Amazon VPC by using their private IPs\.
 Find instructions [here](lightsail-how-to-set-up-vpc-peering-with-aws-resources.md)\.